aradfir/FIRA-Autonomous-Cars-Simulator/README.md

 ```

 ### Topics
-You can get the front camera image from /catvehicle/camera_front/image_raw_front/compressed topic and can send control commands using a Twist message to /catvehicle/cmd_vel.
+You can get the front camera image from /**catvehicle/camera_front/image_raw_front/compressed** topic and can send control commands using a Twist message to /catvehicle/cmd_vel.
+You can also get the LaserScan of the front of the vehicle in the **/catvehicle/front_laser_points/** topic.

+**For this competition you must use the vehicle/ topics as input, which translate to CAN BUS data internally.
+For example, you can use /vehicle/gear_cmd to set the gear of the car, and /vehicle/throttle_cmd to move forward.** To see an example of this, check out the example_pkg!

 Get a list of topics by running the following command:
 ```bash